Questions and Answers with Mahasi Sayadaw #

 Initially, some people questioned the observation of the rising and falling of the abdomen.
 However, encouraged by friends they tried later on, they appreciated so much that they even criticised the former nitpickers.
 I’m sure everyone who tries it, will appreciate it from his or her own experience, just like the taste of sugar which one can appreciate directly from one’s own experience.

 Q7.
 Venerable Sir, in Vipassana practice is it necessary to label or name an object such as ‘rising–falling’ etc.?

-Without labelling, however, it maybe difficult to be fully aware of an object precisely and accurately.
-Also it will not be easy for the yogi to report his or her experience to the teacher, or for the teacher to give advice to the yogi.
-That is the reason the yogi is instructed to label the object when he notes it.
+Without labeling, however, it may be difficult to be fully aware of an object precisely and accurately.
+Also, it will not be easy for the yogi to report his or her experience to the teacher, or for the teacher to give advice to the yogi.
+That is the reason the yogi is instructed to label an object when he or she notes it.
 Even then it would be difficult to use technical terms for all objects a yogi encounters.
 That is why I instruct the yogi to use ordinary language like ‘rising, falling’ when he or she practises.

 Q8.
 Venerable Sir, do you always encourage us to label an object?